Towards 6G Single-Anchor Vehicle Localization Exploiting Radio-Reflective Road Markings in Tunnel Environments: Introduction

-In this paper, we address this gap by deriving a geometric validity condition for the \ac{srnf} channel model in tunnel scenarios.
-We show that, for a given propagation distance and wavelength range, there exists a maximum array size for which the channel can be equivalently interpreted as generated by a single physical reflector.
-Beyond this threshold, the channel admits only a \ac{va} representation.
-Remarkably, the resulting bound follows the classical \ac{nf} scaling, revealing a direct connection between geometric consistency and Fresnel-region behavior.
-Building on this theoretical foundation, we propose JAVELIN (\textit{Joint and Adaptive Virtual and Ego-user Localization In Near-field}), a single-\ac{bs} vehicular localization framework tailored to tunnel environments.
+As a second contribution, building on this theoretical foundation, we propose JAVELIN (\textit{Joint and Adaptive Virtual and Ego-user Localization In Near-field}), a \ac{6g}-oriented single-anchor localization framework tailored to vehicular tunnel environments.
 The method leverages \ac{nf} parameter extraction via tensor-based channel decomposition, combines the \ac{nf} and \ac{ff} regimes adaptively, and integrates measurements into an adaptive, variable-state \ac{ekf} using a gated \ac{nn}-based association strategy.
-This work extends~\cite{SA-JURE} by exploiting \ac{nf} information to remove the need for digital maps and prior knowledge of reflector locations.
-Furthermore, we discuss the deployment of \acp{rrm}, or passive reflectors, which enable a low-cost and infrastructure-light localization paradigm.
+This work extends our former proposal~\cite{SA-JURE} by exploiting \ac{nf} information to remove the need for digital maps and prior knowledge of reflector locations.
+Furthermore, we discuss the deployment of \acp{rrm}, enabling a low-cost, infrastructure-light localization paradigm.
 Unlike conventional multi-anchor solutions, \acp{rrm} provide passive geometric anchors that enhance positioning robustness while maintaining scalability, aligning with emerging smart-road deployment strategies.
-Conceptually, these reflectors play a role analogous to road lane markings for human drivers: just as visual references guide the vehicle trajectory in low-visibility conditions, engineered reflectors provide geometric anchors that guide the positioning system in \ac{gnss}-denied environments.
-The considered scenario, with an example of passive reflector deployment, is illustrated in Figure~\ref{fig:tunnel_scenario}.
+Conceptually, these reflectors play a role analogous to road lane markings for human drivers: just as visual references guide the vehicle trajectory in low-visibility conditions, engineered reflectors provide geometric anchors that guide the positioning system in \ac{gnss}-denied environments~\cite{kakkavas2021position}.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:system_model} introduces the system and channel models.
 Section~\ref{sec:methodology} presents the proposed localization methodology and the \ac{srnf} validity theorems.
 Section~\ref{sec:results} evaluates the performance in a realistic tunnel simulation environment.
 Section~\ref{sec:conclusions} concludes the paper.